Play like Brené

 Brené Brown is a research professor at the University of Houston who rose to fame from her Ted talk on The Power of Vulnerability.
 She’s spent the past two decades studying courage, vulnerability, shame, and empathy.
 She’s the author of five number 1 New York Times bestsellers: The Gifts of Imperfection, Daring Greatly, Rising Strong, Braving the Wilderness, and Dare to Lead.

-Katy Schutte is one of the UK’s most experienced improvisers and she has designed brand new exercises and games to bring the work of Brené to life and apply it to your improvisation.
+Katy Schutte is one of the UK’s most experienced improvisers and she has designed brand new exercises and games to bring the work of Brené to life.

 As part of a team you’ll be exploring